 Single Self-assembled Icosahedral Protein Cage

 Three different magnification (scan sizes) of PiFM images are compared with SEM images of individual self-assembled icosahedral protein cages.
 The PiFM images were acquired as separate scans in order to check the repeatability of the unusual shape (not quite circular) and signal contrast that occurs within the structure.
 The sizes and the hexagon-like outline of the shape observed in PiFM images agree well with the SEM images shown below the PiFM images with the same magnification; images are displayed so that the scale bars are equal.
-PiFM images show contrast within the cage that hints at different facets whose edges and faces exhibit different amide I (1666 cm−1) signal strength; since the excitation light is predominantly polarized along the tip-axis, the image shows polarization dependent response of the amide I band.
+Using PiFM, a nano-IR spectroscopy tool with sub-5 nm spatial resolution, researchers generated chemical maps revealing internal contrast within the protein cage.
+This contrast suggests distinct facets with varying amide I (1666 cm−1) signal strength; since the excitation light is predominantly polarized along the tip-axis, the image shows polarization dependent response of the amide I band.

 In an earlier publication of Ajitha Cristie-David and Neil Marsh’s work, Evaluation of denovo-designed coiled coils as off-the-shelf components for protein assembly (doi: 10.1039/C7ME00012J), a compelling argument for spatially resolved PiFM is made.
 If we can identify favorable conditions for protein self-assembly, we may advance the future application of coiled coils in the construction of large-scale protein assemblies: